boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-19 title="Slice 5Q QoS to TN QoS Mapping (5QI-aware Model)" artwork-align="center"}

-   Given the fact that in large scale deployments (large number of 5G
+   Given that in large scale deployments (large number of 5G
    slices), the number of potential 5G QoS Classes is much higher than
    the number of TN QoS Classes, multiple 5G QoS Classes with similar
    characteristics - potentially from different IETF Network Slices -